Clear, transparent pricing

 Mediation Information and Assessment Meeting (MIAM)

-A MIAM is usually the first step if you are considering mediation or need to explore your options before making a court application.
+A MIAM is usually the first step if you are considering family mediation or need to explore your options before making a court application.

 Online MIAM (Weekdays)